cnchenpu/sys-net-admin/iptables.md

 ```

-## 1. decide which ports and services to open
+## 1. Decide which ports and services to open
 We will need secure remote access, web and email services.
 - SSH: 22
 - HTTP: 80